-As of June 28, 2021, KDP will no longer support the mobi file format for new or updated files.
+As of June 28, 2021, KDP no longer supports the mobi file format for new or updated files.
 The preferred file format is now epub.
 To preview your epub file for KDP, follow these instructions.
-"Thank you for sending me the ebook files.
-But, if I can't open the #$%@ things, how do you … Continue reading How to Preview Your MOBI File Before Uploading to Amazon

 "My printer rejected my file because of poor image quality.
 But it looks fine on my computer.
 WTF?"
 It's a common complaint, most frequently solved by accepting the error and crossing your fingers that the proof copy will be fine.
 It won't.
 Your head shot will vary from slightly fuzzy to completely blurry.
 Why?
 It's … Continue reading Pixels and Dots and Why They Matter to Writers